lemon07r/FerrisFire/README.md

 <img width="256" height="253" alt="ferrisfire" src="https://github.com/user-attachments/assets/63dee274-a9c0-4fc3-a22f-d74913b255af" />

 A low-latency mouse rapid-fire tool for Linux.
-Hold a side button on your mouse and it clicks rapidly with humanized timing.
+Hold your configured button and it clicks rapidly with humanized timing.

 ## How It Works